prasannax1/starships/README.md

 The saucer section is almost as big as a *Galaxy Class* by itself.
 It is split into 4 main parts.

 The top 5 decks of the saucer section consists of the upper bridge module.
 It consists of main bridge, main computer core, an auxillary sickbay.
 It also contains offices for the civilian government and administration for the civilian and starfleet residents of the *Aviary*.
-It also contains a cafeteria and dormitory for bridge and admin staff.
+It also contains a mess hall and dormitory for bridge and admin staff.

 The next 9 decks of the saucer section contains the main inhabitable area of the *Aviary*.
 It is split up into 16 sections and a central core.
 The central core consists of main power coupling, turbolift routing and an auxillary computer core.

-Each section contains an auxillary sickbay, a brig, and a replimat.
+Each section contains an auxillary sickbay, a brig, and a mess hall.
 They contain residences for the crew for all the ships in the hangar underneath, as well as residences for everyone who works in that sections.
 8 of the sections contain secondary computer cores.

 In addition, each section also contains areas which specialize.

  * Section 0 is the diplomatic office.
-It also contains residence for diplomatic guests, residences for admiralty, a food court and a holo conference auditorium.
+It also contains residence for diplomatic guests, residences for admiralty, a dining hall and a holo conference auditorium.

  * Sections 1, 3, 5, 6, 10, 11, 13, 14 and 15 are various science labs.
 The labs are reconfigurable per ship.
-These sections also contain 2 holodecks each, and a medium food court.
+These sections also contain 2 holodecks each, and a medium mess hall.

  * Section 2 is the main hospital.
 It also contains a quarantine area.